 For point and shoot users, the two most significant features that are typically mutually exclusive are the 1″ sensor and the compact size.
 It doesn’t have the largest sensor of any point and shoot camera, but it does have the largest sensor of any truly pocketable point and shoot camera.
 The significance of this cannot be overstated: you can easily fit the Sony Cyber-shot DSC-RX100 in your pocket and carry it with you anywhere.
-All other point and shoot cameras that come close to the RX100′s image quality are gargantuan in size.
-The Sony RX100 is almost exactly the size of the Canon S95 or S100, yet packs so much more of a punch.
-That this camera can do everything that it does in such a small size almost defies the laws of science.
-It’s one amazing camera in one really, really small package.
+Buying this camera and reading our How to Take Great Photos with Your Point & Shoot Camera will prepare you to take amazing photos on your Disney vacation without carrying around a bulky camera bag.

 If you clicked on this review expecting a bunch of lab photos of boring color charts, I’m sorry to disappoint.
 I’m not a pixel peeper, I’m a photographer who uses cameras in the real world, concerned with how they really perform (go to DxOMark if you want “stats”).
-In the real world, the Sony Cyber-shot DSC-RX100 performs so well that I found myself having “pinch me because this is too good to be true” moments.
+In the real world, the Sony RX100 performs so well that I found myself having “pinch me because this is too good to be true” moments.

 This large, 1″ sensor coupled with the f/1.8 aperture of the lens allows for something I’ve never accomplished with any other point and shoot camera: shallow depth of field!
 The first time I captured a photo with a nice buttery, out of focus background with the Sony RX100, I was a bit flabergasted.
 It was as if the Sony RX100 was doing its best DSLR impression.
 It was a pretty good impression.
 The discerning eye could certainly tell a difference, but to have that look to a photo taken by a point and shoot camera?
 Wow.

 Since point and shoot cameras often produce soft images, I’m far more concerned with maximizing sharpness than maximizing zoom.
 The lens also features optical stabilization, which helps keep images sharp when the shutter speed drops lower than is ideal.
 Another benefit from my perspective is the gorgeous starbursts and minimal lens flare that the Zeiss lens can produce.
 These are not the type of results you expect from a point and shoot lens.
 To say I have been floored by this lens would be an understatement.

 Thanks to this lens and that large sensor, the images the Sony Cyber-shot DSC-RX100 takes are sweet.
 They have great color, clarity, contrast, and sharpness.
 By default, the black levels don’t have quite as much kick as I’d like (this can be adjusted), but no point and shoot camera that I’ve used has ever produced truly dark darks.
 Overall, image quality is stunning.